GLOBAL MARKETS-Stocks, euro fall amid doubts on EU bailout fund

 By Herbert Lash

-NEW YORK, Nov 4 Global stocks and the euro fell on Friday as doubts resurfaced about Europe's bailout package while investors awaited a key vote in Greece that overshadowed signs of improvement in a U.S. jobs report.
+NEW YORK, Nov 4 Global stocks and the euro fell on Friday as doubts resurfaced about Europe's bailout package and jitters ahead of a key vote in Greece overshadowed signs of improvement in a U.S. jobs report.

-Greek Prime Minister George Papandreou faces a vote of confidence Friday night, with the fate of both the nation's deal on a euro zone debt bailout and the global economy in the balance.
+Greek Prime Minister George Papandreou faces a vote of confidence, with the fate of both the nation's deal on a euro zone bailout and the global economy in the balance.
 For details see: [ID:nL6E7M4019]

-In a sign of risk aversion, government debt rose on both sides of the Atlantic after German Chancellor Angela Merkel said few countries in the Group of 20 leading economies had committed to the euro zone rescue fund.
+In a sign of risk aversion, government debt rose on both sides of the Atlantic after German Chancellor Angela Merkel said few countries in the Group of 20 leading economies had committed to the fund.
 [ID:nB4E7LO005]

 Merkel's comment eclipsed relief among investors on Thursday that Greece had ditched controversial plans to hold a referendum on its bailout, which had calmed fears of an imminent sovereign debt default.